Raleigh Kirby Godsey: Achievements and honors

 Prior to being named president, Godsey served as Mercer's executive vice president and was dean of the College of Liberal Arts.
 Before joining Mercer, he was vice president and dean of Averett College.
 Before that, Godsey was a Danforth Associate with the Danforth Foundation and served as professor of philosophy and religion at Judson College.

 Godsey earned his bachelor's degree in history and religion from Samford University, his master of divinity and doctor of theology degrees from New Orleans Baptist Theological Seminary, his master of arts in philosophy from the University of Alabama, and his doctor of philosophy from Tulane University.
 He holds honorary doctor of humane letters degrees from the University of South Carolina, Samford University, and Campbell University, and an honorary doctor of laws from Averett College.

 Godsey is the author of When We Talk About God, Let's Be Honest; The Courage Factor; Centering Our Souls; and Is God a Christian?, and has written numerous articles for professional journals.
 He is a frequent lecturer and a consultant on leadership and higher education administration and serves on a number of civic and professional boards and committees.
 He is a member of the Executive Council of the College Commission for the Southern Association of Colleges and Schools and serves on the Executive Committee of the National Association of Independent Colleges and Universities.

 In 1998, 2000, 2002, and 2003, Godsey was named as one of the 100 most influential Georgians by Georgia Trend Magazine.
 In 2002, he was named the Council for Advancement and Support of Education (CASE) III Chief Executive Officer of the Year.
 The Macon Chamber of Commerce recognized him in 2003 as the Macon Citizen of the Year.
 In 2006, he was awarded the Salvation Army "Others" Award, the highest honor bestowed by that organization.
 Also in 2006, both houses of the Georgia legislature, the Georgia Senate and the Georgia House of Representatives, passed resolutions honoring Godsey for his contributions to higher education, Mercer, and the state.

 In April 2006, the Mercer University Board of Trustees voted to name the historic administration building on the Macon campus the R. Kirby Godsey Administration Building.

 In May 2006, United States Senator Saxby Chambliss paid tribute to Godsey before the Senate.
 The tribute appears in the Congressional Record.

-On June 21, 2014, Godsey delivered an address to the Mercer Law Student Bar Association at their annual summer retreat marking the kick-off of the law student organization's pivot towards innovative campus programming, substantive academic and student life reforms, and their commitment to inclusivity, transparency, and stronger partnerships with the Mercer and greater Macon communities.